Did you know that the average cost of a funeral today can be over $10,000?

 Some salespeople may try to upsell you on their priciest caskets.

 If you are planning to cremate after the memorial or visitation, it might be worth it to rent a casket instead of buying one.
-This will help to keep your costs down.
+It’s a more affordable option to buy the casket online.

 If you are clever and crafty, you can even make a casket yourself.